vipi-n/swe-101/hld/URL_Shortener.md

 Design a URL shortening service like **Bit.ly** that converts long URLs into shorter, manageable links.
 When a user clicks the short link, they are redirected to the original long URL.

 **Why is this asked so often?** It touches on hashing, database design, caching, scaling reads vs writes, HTTP semantics, and distributed systems — all in a relatively contained problem.

+### What is Bit.ly?

+[Bit.ly](https://bitly.com/) is a URL shortening service that:
+- Converts long URLs into shorter, manageable links (e.g., `https://example.com/very/long/path` → `https://bit.ly/3xK9f2`)
+- Provides analytics for shortened URLs (click counts, geographic data, referrers)
+- Supports custom branded short domains
+- Processes **billions of clicks per month** across millions of active links

+Designing a URL shortener is one of the most common **beginner-to-intermediate** system design interview questions.
+Despite its apparent simplicity, it covers a surprising depth of topics.

 ---